-That I,, a stockholder of the RI CORPORATION (the "Corporation"), a domestic corporation, do he appoint, with full power of substructions proxy, of the undersigned to represent and vote all shares registere Corporation, or owned by me at the Annual Meeting of Stockhold Corporation, and any adjournment/s thereof, as fully to all intents and oif present and acting in my person, hereby ratifying and confirming attorney and proxy may do in or upon any and all matters which may meeting, or any adjournment or adjournments thereof, upon the proportion. ereby nomititution and in my nated in my nated in my nated in my nated in my and ninate, constited delegation, ame on the bune 24, 2024 as as I might all acts which come before an erated below ute and as the looks of of said or could my said any said In case of absence of and any him at the said meeting, the undersigned hereby grants the Chair accordance with the Corporation's By-Laws or, in case of his a Corporation, full power and authority to act as alternate proxy of the undersigned hereby grants the Chair accordance with the Corporation authority to act as alternate proxy of the undersigned hereby grants the Chair accordance with the Corporation and authority to act as alternate proxy of the undersigned hereby grants the Chair accordance with the Corporation are considered in the Chair accordance with the Corporation and the Corporation are considered in the Chair accordance with the Corporation and the Chair accordance with the Corporation are considered in the Chair accordance with the Corporation accordance with the Cor person of absence the meeting the President chosen of the The proxy/substitute proxy/alternate proxy, as the case may be, shall vote subject to the instructions indicated below and the proxy/substitute proxy/alternate proxy, as the case may be, is authorized to vote in his discretion upon other business as may properly come before the Annual Meeting of Stockholders and any adjournments or postponements thereof.
+That I, , a stockholder of the RIZAL COMMERCIAL BANKING CORPORATION (the "Corporation"), a domestic corporation, do hereby nominate, constitute and appoint , with full power of substitution and delegation, as the proxy, of the undersigned to represent and vote all shares registered in my name on the books of Corporation, or owned by me at the Annual Meeting of Stockholders on June 24, 2024 of said Corporation, and any adjournment/s thereof, as fully to all intents and purposes as I might or could do if present and acting in my person, hereby ratifying and confirming any and all acts which my said attorney and proxy may do in or upon any and all matters which may properly come before any said meeting, or any adjournment or adjournments thereof, upon the proposals enumerated below.

+In case of absence of and any substitute proxy designated by him at the said meeting, the undersigned hereby grants the Chairperson of the meeting chosen accordance with the Corporation's By-Laws or, in case of his absence the President of the Corporation, full power and authority to act as alternate proxy of the undersigned at such meeting.

+The proxy/substitute proxy/alternate proxy, as the case may be, shall vote subject to the instructions indicated below and the proxy/substitute proxy/alternate proxy, as the case may be, is authorized to vote in his discretion upon other business as may properly come before the Annual Meeting of Stockholders and any adjournments or postponements thereof.
 Where no specific instruction is clearly indicated below, the proxy/substitute proxy/alternate proxy, as the case may be, shall vote and shall be deemed authorized to vote "FOR" with respect to Proposal 1 to 6 and "FOR ALL" with respect to Proposal 7.

-PROPOSALS AND VOTING INSTRUCTION ONS Management recommends a "FOR" vote for Proposals 1 to 6, and a "FOR ALL" vote for vote for Proposal 7 FOR AGAINST ABSTAIN 1.
+PROPOSALS AND VOTING INSTRUCTIONS

+Management recommends a "FOR" vote for Proposals 1 to 6, and a "FOR ALL" vote for Proposal 7

+FOR AGAINST ABSTAIN 1.
 Approval of the Minutes of the Annual Meeting of the Stockholders held on July 3, 2023 (Agenda Item No. 3) 2.
 Approval of the Annual Report and the Audited Financial Statements for 2023 (Agenda Item No. 4) 3.
 Ratification of the actions and proceedings of the Board of Directors, different Committees and Management during the year from July 3 2023 to June 24, 2024 (Agenda Item No. 5) 4.
 Confirmation of Significant Transactions with DOSRI and Related Parties (Agenda Item No. 6) 5.
-Appointment of Punongbayan & Araullo as External Auditor (Agenda Item No. 8) 6.
-Other Matters (At their discretion, the proxies named above are authorized to vote upon such other matters as may properly come before the meeting).
-(Agenda Item No. 9)
+Appointment of Punongbayan & Araullo as External Auditor (Agenda Item No. 8) 6. , , , , , , , , , , , , , , , , , , ,